Employees Say Hearst Is Running a Classic Union-Busting Campaign

 In a statement to New York, the Hearst union said its members are “excited” to get to the bargaining table and added, “It is both unfortunate and counterproductive that executives have chosen not to respect our informed decision and wage a campaign to thwart this.
 It will not work.
 We hope they’ll approach this in the way that has become standard in media, which is to respect employee rights to unionize.”

-Members of Hearst’s public relations department did not respond to requests for comment by press time.
+Members of Hearst’s public-relations department did not respond to requests for comment by press time.